Find skin cancer: How to perform a skin self-exam

 Examine your body in a full-length mirror

-Examine your body front and back in a mirror, then look at the right and left sides with your arms raised.
+Examine your body front and back in a full-length mirror, then look at the right and left sides with your arms raised.

 Look at your underarms, forearms, and palms

 Bend your elbows and look carefully at your forearms, underarms, fingernails, and palms.

 Look at your legs, between toes, and soles of your feet

 Look at the backs of your legs and feet, the spaces between your toes, your toenails, and the soles of your feet.

 Use a hand mirror to examine your neck and scalp